Biking is easy on Hayden Island. The island is flat, there’s lots to see along the river, and the Vancouver Waterfront is directly across the bridge.

 From the Expo Center Max train you reach Hayden Island on the pedestrian path along the bridge over North Portland Harbor.

-Here’s a Google tour of Hayden Island and a VR Walking Tour of the island.
-A proposed Comprehensive Plan included a 30ft wide bike path that would essentially demolish current homes on the waterfront, an idea that was deemed untenable since it would make 500+ island residents homeless.
+Here’s a Google tour of Hayden Island, a Virtual Tour with Beacons and Barcodes, and a VR Walking Tour of the island.
+There was a proposed 30ft wide bike path around the island but that would have essentially demolished current homes on the waterfront, an idea that was deemed untenable since it would make 500+ island residents homeless.